huaijiangzhu/huaijiangzhu.github.io/_pages/teaching.md

 ---

 ## ROB2004 Robotics Manipulation and Locomotion
-Teaching asssistant for 2020 Fall.
-Led lab sesssions and graded homework.
+Led lab sessions and graded homework for 2020 Fall.